 Let your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
 Let your doctor know if you experience fever, stiff muscles, confusion, changes in heart rate/blood pressure, sweating, muscle pain or weakness, uncontrollable movements of the face/tongue/other body parts, light-headedness or faintness when rising from a sitting position.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

-1.Haldol (haloperidol) US prescribing information.
-Ortho-McNeil-Janssen Pharmaceuticals, Inc. August, 2011.
+1.Haldol injection (haloperidol) US prescribing information.
+Janssen Pharmaceuticals, Inc. May, 2016.